1920 Kingdom of Serbs, Croats and Slovenes Constitutional Assembly election: Campaign

 Yugoslav authorities formally declared the freedom to campaign before the elections.
 This meant that restrictions on holding political rallies, previously in force in Slovenia and Croatia-Slavonia, were abolished.
 In addition, the provincial government of Bosnia and Herzegovina issued an order prohibiting administrative bodies from interfering with the election.
 However, police authorities received confidential instructions from the central government to disperse election rallies where dissent or protest against the government might be voiced.
 Because of this, the HSS was not allowed to hold public gatherings to promote its programme until just before the election day.
 HSS leader Stjepan Radić, who called for establishment of Yugoslavia as a federal republic, was imprisoned for his political activities during the entire election period and amnestied on the day of the election.
 The HSS benefited politically from its identification with the peasants' concerns in a predominantly rural country, including identification with the 1920 Croatian Peasant Rebellion that took place in September.

 It was not uncommon for government officials to campaign on behalf of the DS.
 Abuses of office included issuing orders to the heads of municipalities and villages to rally people to DS events.
 In the run-up to the election, most cases of public display of discontent were organised by the Communist Party of Yugoslavia (KPJ).
 The party hoped to attract those who might otherwise cast protest votes.

-Voting

-Voters in the election cast secret ballots.
-Using rubber balls dropped into the appropriate boxes, voting was performed to indicate support for a specific candidate or candidate list.
-The method was adopted from Serbian pre-war electoral law, selected to accommodate many illiterate voters.
-According to the census taken shortly after the election, nearly 12 million people lived in Yugoslavia.
-Out of that number, there were only 2,480,623 registered voters.
-And out of that number, 1,607,255 voted, representing an average turnout of 65%.
-The highest turnout was observed in Slovenia (73.5%), and Bosnia and Herzegovina (70%), while the lowest turnout was recorded in Serbia and Dalmatia (56% each).